iboB/karisik-coding-style/README.md

 ## Standard-library-like code

 Some code is undoubtedly standard-library-like.
 It might be a custom string, or a custom container.
 It is acceptable to write such code the way the standard library is written: Everything in C case.
-(Take a look at the [Boost Design and Programming requirements](https://www.boost.org/development/requirements.html#Design_and_Programming) for a bit ore detail)
+(Take a look at the [Boost Design and Programming requirements](https://www.boost.org/development/requirements.html#Design_and_Programming) for a bit more detail)

 As a rule of thumb, imagine the code actually being a part of the standard library.
 If you don't find yourself shocked by the idea, then it's likely a good idea to use the standard-library-like style, and disregard the rest of this document.